DeltaNicola/portfolio/_posts/2025-08-25-deltagency-case-study.md

 ---
 the content creation factory showdown

+***NOTE:***
+*this page refers to a very early-stage development phase of the framework and it does not reflect its current state or its full capabilities*
+{: .notice--info}

 ## overview
 this case study compares a task-first, ollama-native framework (deltagency) with microsoft's autogen under identical conditions.